-Bolton Priory was founded by the Augustinians in around 1154 in a setting of great beauty on a bend in the River Wharfe.
-On the Dissolution of the Monasteries in 1534, the lead was stripped from all the roofs except for the nave of the church and the gatehouse; the nave is still intact.
-The front of the church is an outstanding example of Early English architecture.
+Bolton Priory was founded by the Augustinians c 1154 in a setting of great beauty on a bend in the River Wharfe.
+Upon the Dissolution of the Monasteries (1539), the lead was stripped from the roofs.
+Next to the ruins, St Mary and St Cuthbert Church was spared and remains a place of worship today.
+The main façade is an outstanding example of the Early English architectural style.

 Mar-end May and Sep-Oct: 9am-7pm (last admission 5.30pm); end May-Aug: 9am-9pm (last admission 6pm); Nov-Mar: 9am-6pm (last admission 4pm) - £7/8/vehicle depending on season